tbensky/selenium-peoplesoft/README.md

 Once again, I used the Firefox Developer to find xpaths or IDs for all boxes, dropdowns, and tabs I would be needing.
 This first tab for example has the id `ICTAB_0`.
 The "Class section" (id=`CLASS_TBL_CLASS_SECTION$0"`) and "Associated class" (id=`CLASS_TBL_SSR_COMPONENT$0`) boxes, for example, are in columns 2 and 3 of my CSV file.

 The tab labeled "Meetings" (id=`ICTAB_1`) has historically been the killer one to deal with, as it contains the boxes for start, end, and days a class meets.
 Manually entering data into this form is so arduous and error prone.
-All of the small details, no formatting help from the web-interface, and spinners to wait for after focus loss in each field.
+All of the small details, no formatting help from the web-interface, and spinners to wait for after focus loss in each form element (even tick boxes!).
 This is all part of "the curse."

 ![Firefox web inspector](Images/008_meetings.png)